VladimirMarko/megiddo/CONTEXT.md

 **Platform Package**:
 A shared package for cross-cutting infrastructure seams such as configuration, logging, cryptography interfaces, oRPC wiring, and test harness helpers.
 _Avoid_: Shared domain package, business logic package, service utility dump.

+**Telemetry Span**:
+A timed OpenTelemetry operation emitted by a Service or frontend adapter, such as an oRPC client call or oRPC server handler.
+_Avoid_: Custom message hash, raw console message, unstructured request log.

+**Service Name**:
+The explicit OpenTelemetry `service.name` value assigned to a Service in the local topology.
+_Avoid_: Inferred name from port, package name guessed by devtools, display-only process label.

+**Developer Log View**:
+A local development view that collates telemetry from the running topology and filters it for the developer's current debugging task.
+_Avoid_: Production dashboard, log file ownership by each service, unfiltered process output.

+**Devtools View Model**:
+A presentation-ready representation of telemetry for a Developer Log View, produced before rendering so terminal and browser interfaces can share filtering, grouping, and status classification rules.
+_Avoid_: Ink component state as the source of telemetry truth, browser-only UI model, raw OpenTelemetry export.

+**Devtools UI Component**:
+A focused React component that renders one part of a Developer Log View from a Devtools View Model.
+_Avoid_: Monolithic terminal screen component, formatting embedded in telemetry ingestion, one-off string builder UI.

+**Telemetry Store**:
+The devtools Service-owned local persistence for captured OpenTelemetry data used to build Developer Log Views.
+_Avoid_: Runner-owned log file, Raw Service Log, production observability backend.

+**Call Edge**:
+A rendered parent-child relationship in a Developer Log View showing one operation causing another operation, usually one caller service invoking one callee service operation.
+_Avoid_: Isolated request log line, network packet, shared request ID.

 **Frontend API Adapter**:
 A frontend-owned boundary that exposes UI-friendly operations and delegates to the oRPC client in production.
 Tests and stories can replace it with a fake implementation without running Identity, Better Auth, or service databases.